spraakbanken/sparv/docs/user-manual/running-sparv.md

 These commands allow you to run specific annotation processors or create specific files.
 They are mostly useful for debugging and testing.
 You can provide multiple arguments to these commands.

-Example of running the Stanza annotations (part-of-speech tagging and dependency parsing) for all input files:
+Example of running the Stanza annotations (part-of-speech tagging and dependency parsing) for all source files:

 ```sh
 sparv run-rule stanza:annotate
 ```

-Example of creating the part-of-speech annotation for the input file `document1`:
+Example of creating the part-of-speech annotation for the source file `document1`:

 ```sh
 sparv create-file sparv-workdir/document1/segment.token/stanza.pos